 Ask Yourself:

-- How would I feel if my investment dropped 20% in value tomorrow?
+- What would I do if my investment dropped 20% tomorrow?

 Investor Profiles